Essential Questions and Answers on the Gospel of the Kingdom (Selections)

 Question 6: We forsake everything else, spread the Lord’s gospel, and shepherd the church.
 This kind of labor is the way to implement the heavenly Father’s will.
 Is there anything wrong with our practice this way?

-Question 7: Today we believe in the Lord Jesus; we sacrifice to spread the Lord’s name, forsaking everything else.
+Question 7: Today we believe in the Lord Jesus; we suffer and sacrifice to spread the Lord’s name, forsaking everything else.
 We are doing the heavenly Father’s will.
 This means we have already been made holy.
-When the Lord arrives, He will definitely rapture us into the heavenly kingdom!
+When the Lord arrives, He will definitely rapture us into the kingdom heaven.

 Question 8: Since believing in the Lord, we have given everything to expend ourselves and have worked very hard for the Lord, and we have undergone quite a lot of persecution and tribulation.
 We have even been imprisoned for Him and we’d rather die than deny the name of the Lord or betray Him.
 I think that this is carrying out God’s will.
 By suffering for the Lord and standing witness we can achieve holiness, and be qualified to see the Lord.
 As long as we continue to uphold this, when He returns we will be raptured into the kingdom of heaven.

-VI Questions and Answers on Being Saved and Being Finally Saved
+VI.
+Questions and Answers on Being Saved and Being Fully Saved

 Question 1: The Bible says, “For with the heart man believes to righteousness; and with the mouth confession is made to salvation” (Rom 10:10).
 We have already been saved through our faith in Jesus.
 Once we’re saved, we’re eternally saved.
 When the Lord arrives we will definitely be able to enter the kingdom of heaven.